brunobord/cmdbot/README.rst

 * add it a few "do_[stuff]" commands
 * make it more clever, by using its "brain"

-You can see a few example of what a "brainy bot" can do in the :file:`samples` directory.
+You can see a few example of what a "brainy bot" can do in the `samples` directory.

 What's next?